-There is a whole range of wearables including activity trackers, smart bands, smart clothing, smart glasses, smart headphones, smart watches, and virtual reality headsets.
+There is a whole range of wearables including activity trackers, representing a key embodiment of AI in sports, smart bands, smart clothing, smart glasses, smart headphones, smart watches, and virtual reality headsets.
 But are they all relevant to healthcare?
 They are, as long as they support the two main healthcare purposes, which are treatment and prevention.
 Let’s see how wearable devices fit in.

 One of the implementations of the internet of medical things (IoMT), remote patient monitoring (RPM) helps provide quality care at a distance and intervene timely to avoid health crises.
 As a rule, RPM tools are particularly helpful for patients with chronic conditions, the elderly, and those recently discharged from a hospital.
 In the latter case, monitoring a patient’s vitals may help prevent relapses and harmful health incidents.
 But how do they work?

 A device designed for remote patient monitoring measures vitals, stores the measured data, and transmits it to the authorized provider.
 Besides, these devices can send specific emergency alerts to providers, caregivers, and/or family members when the measured parameter hits the highest or lowest limit.

 RPM devices are of great help for chronic-condition patients, that is for about 160 million people in the US only, according to the 2019 National Health Council Report.
 These tools help patients obtain quality care at home, eliminate manual data collection and entry, and allow clinicians to focus on readings to get more insights into a patient’s health and the likelihood of a complication.